henrikwidlund/unfoldedcircle-oppo/README.md

 ### Supported features limitations

 - All features are supported for the UDP-20X series.
+- The Oppo players only allows one connection at a time, so if you have multiple remotes or other systems connected to the same player, the will keep getting disconnected and commands will fail.

 | Feature            | Oppo BDP-83/93/95 | Oppo UDP-10X |
 |--------------------|-------------------|--------------|